28 July 2025

 Is it possible to moderate a discussion forum?

 As a teacher, you can moderate by determining whether messages can be posted immediately or only after approval.
-When creating a forum or topic, you can tick a box to make messages visible only after you have reviewed them.
-You can also add or delete messages or respond to them yourself as a teacher.
+When you create a forum or topic, you can choose to make posts visible only after you have reviewed them.
+As a teacher, you can also add or delete posts or respond to them.

 You are free to share and adapt, if you give appropriate credit and use it non-commercially.
 More on Creative Commons